Average Rent Prices in Philadelphia

 What's the most common mistake people make with rent prices in Philadelphia?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Philadelphia where prices are already elevated.
+This applies in any market, but it's especially costly in Philadelphia where even small mistakes can erode the savings you'd otherwise enjoy.

 How does Philadelphia compare to other northeast cities?

-Among northeastern cities in our database, Philadelphia ranks on the higher end for rent prices.
+Among northeastern cities in our database, Philadelphia ranks near the middle for rent prices.
 Nearby alternatives include Wilmington and Trenton.
 Use our comparison tool to see exact category-by-category differences.